Human Papilloma Virus (HPV): Why Clinical Nutrition is Imperative

 - Cut down on alcohol.
 Alcohol damages cells and leaches key nutrients from the body integral for immune health (B1, B12, Folic Acid and Zinc).
 A link has been established in women who consume two or more servings of alcoholic beverages per day with a persistent HPV infection of the mouth5.

 - Fruits, veggies and supplements.
-Those who eat a poor nutrient diet, meaning insufficient servings of fruits and veggies, are missing key nutrients and therefore are more likely to develop HPV infection.
+Those who eat a poor nutrient diet, meaning insufficient servings of fruits and veggies, are missing key nutrients.

 GET HEALTHY: Nutrients Researched for HPV Infections and Immunity

-If you have been diagnosed with abnormal cervical cells or cervical dysplasia, rather than waiting to the next PAP test, why not consult one of InVite’s Naturopathic Doctors or Nutritionists to improve antioxidant protection and boost your immune system?
-Nutritional programs may include food and supplement suggestions for increasing specific nutrients, as well as improving immunity so the body can fight the virus on its own.
-Generally, it is especially important to eat lots of fruits and veggies.
-The Mediterranean Diet is the most researched diet to follow, but any lifestyle that incorporates the following traits will suffice:
+If you have been diagnosed with abnormal cervical cells or cervical dysplasia, rather than waiting to the next PAP test, why not consult one of InVite®’s Naturopathic Doctors or Nutritionists to improve antioxidant protection and boost your immune system?
+Nutritional programs may include food and supplement suggestions for increasing specific nutrients, as well as improving immunity so the body can fight the virus on its own:

 - High nutrient intake.
 A diet rich with green, yellow, orange, red and cruciferous vegetables has been shown to be the best way to incorporate key nutrients into the diet.
 When specific antioxidants such as Vitamins A, C, E, folic acid, carotenoids and lycopene are low, HPV is harder to treat.
-What’s more, cabbage-family vegetables with natural levels of Indol-3-Carbinol and Sulforaphanes have great cancer-fighting abilities (Don’t eat raw broccoli and raw kale if you have an underactive thyroid).
+What’s more, cabbage-family vegetables with natural levels of Indol-3-Carbinol and Sulforaphanes have great cancer-fighting abilities.

-- Increase alkalinity and decrease acid, which can cause cancer.
+- Increase alkalinity and decrease acid.
 You can measure the acidity of your urine using a pH test strip.
 For more information on Alkalizing your diet, click here .

 - Exposure to the sunshine vitamin.
 Don’t forget Vitamin D is essential for normalizing immune response.
 The salt water mineral magnesium is required in order for Vitamin D to aid in proper calcium absorption.

 - Leave junk food behind.
-Fast food and microwaveable meals are high in sodium, refined sugar, processed white flour, and animal products with hormones and other bad fats.
-These foods cause inflammation and rob the body of essential nourishment.
-Inflammation contributes to cancer growth, heightening your risk of developing HPV-related cancer.
+Processed foods are high in sodium, refined sugar, processed white flour, and animal products with hormones and other bad fats, causing inflammation and robbing the body of essential nourishment.

 In addition to the diet, there are several key nutrients that have been studied in relation to HPV, cervical dysplasia, and cervical cancer.
 While there is no guarantee you can recover naturally from cervical cancer, nutrition can be used alone or in combination with medical procedures to improve outcomes and protect one’s response to HPV exposure.
-Remember, if the body is healthy, HPV and cervical dysplasia will clear on their own.
-Some nutrients tend to be lower in people with persistent HPV infections, whereas other nutrients have been shown to actually heal cervical tissue.
-Cervical dysplasia and cancer cells have been shown to respond positively with supplementation of certain nutrients.
-Here is how to augment specific nutrition to give your immune system the best defense possible to fight the conditions causes by HPV.
-Inspired by the original protocol by Dr. Tori Hudson, ND, here is a 12-month plan for targeting cervical dysplasia and cancer.
+Here is how to augment specific nutrition to give your immune system the best defense possible, inspired by the original protocol by Dr. Tori Hudson, ND, here is a 12-month plan to boost your immunity.
 Supplement levels will vary in each individual.